MAIN

-This year, the landmark 25th annual Latin Grammy awards will be televised on Univsion live from the Kaseya Center in Miami on Thursday, November 14.
+This year, the 24th annual Latin Grammy awards was televised on Univsion in the US on Thursday, November 16, 2023 at 8PM ET.

 2023 Latin Grammy nominees (also see WINNERS, below) included Mexican singer Edgar Barrera leading the list with 13 nods.
 Barrera was followed by Colombian stars Camilo, Karol G, Shakira, and composer Kevyn Mauricio Cruz (Keityn), each with seven nominations.

-Hosting last year's ceremony were Sebastián Yatra, Danna Paola, Roselyn Sánchez, and Paz Vega.
+Hosting this year's ceremony were Sebastián Yatra, Danna Paola, Roselyn Sánchez, and Paz Vega.

 The all-star performance lineup for the 2023 Latin Grammys included Shakira, Peso Pluma, Rosalia, Camilo, Juanes, Pablo Alborán, Eslabón Armando, Edgar Barrera, Manuel Carrasco, Iza, Ozuna, BORJA, Natascha Falcão, GALE, Paola Guanche, Joaquina, and León Leiden.